deciduously/deciduously-com-rs/drafts/ttt-hs.md

 ### Footnotes

 TODO check yer numbers, foo'

+[1] Kinda nuts that I had like 12,000 words to say about 94 lines of code

 [1] I hesitated to say [Great Good](http://learnyouahaskell.com/) because that's pretty wishful thinking in my case - Hopefully Not For Nothing is more accurate.
 This is a great book nonetheless if you're not ready to shell out $60 for the First Principles book.